bataras/coffeeshop/README.md

 - if a grinder hopper needs to be refilled
   - refill the hopper unless another barista got to it first (including one who is using it for an order)
   - this provides an opportunity for hopper refills to not cause a longer wait for a customer. but not guaranteed
-- if an order/grinder pair from the Pairing Stage is available
+- if an order/grinder pair is available
   - fill the grinder hopper if needed
   - grind the beans
   - if the hopper is X% empty, send a refill request to the grinder hopper refill request queue
   - return the grinder to the availability pool
-  - wait for a brewer to be available
+  - wait for a brewer to be available (a signal)
   - start the brewer
-    - have the brewer add itself to the brewer done queue when it's done. use a closure probably
+    - have the brewer add itself to the brewer done queue when it's done
 - loop forever